smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ### Localization of SPP error UX

-Because all strings used for error UX is defined in strings.xml, the standard localization process for Android can be applied; i.e. adding language specific strings.xml per language.
+Because all strings used for error UX are defined in strings.xml, the standard localization process for Android can be applied; i.e. adding language specific strings.xml per language.
 All language enums of [Mobile_API](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/interfaces/MOBILE_API.xml#L167) are assumed as the supported languages.
 They are:

 ar_SA, cs_CZ, da_DK, de_DE, el_GR, en_AU, en_GB, en_IN, en_SA, en_US, es_ES, es_MX, fi_FI, fr_CA, fr_FR, he_IL, hi_IN, hu_HU, id_ID, it_IT, ja_JP, ko_KR, ms_MY, no_NO, pl_PL, pt_BR, pt_PT, ro_RO, ru_RU, sk_SK, sv_SE, th_TH, tr_TR, uk_UA, vi_VN, zh_TW, zh_CN

 The default language would be en_US.

+Regarding who is responsible for the localization process, three steps are proposed:
+1. English strings (which is default language) must be properly reviewed and maintained by steering committee.
+2. Because the strings used for error UX are rather simple, we can use machine translation (e.g. Google translate) to get other languages localized.
+3. If some steering committee members are familiar with some languages, we can get reviewed by native speakers and get revised string if needed.

 ## Potential downsides

-- We need to think about who is responsible for the localization process, which includes management of string resources.
-- In Fig. 3 (Manage notification category setting), if user changed the behavior to "No sound", user won't notice anything even if SPP error occurred.
+In Fig. 3 (Manage notification category setting), if user changed the behavior to "No sound", user won't notice anything even if SPP error occurred.
 This seems to be a potential issue, but it is up to the user's configuration.

 ## Impact on existing code